Corolla, NC Vacations

 Just before the road ends you will find Corolla Village which features the historic Currituck Lighthouse, Whalehead Club, small shops and The Corolla Chapel.
 Stroll over to see historic homes that have been converted into charming shops, climb to the top of the lighthouse, or take a tour of the Whalehead Club.

-The private resort of Monteray Shores offers a full package of amenities including a clubhouse with fax and office facilities, pool table, video and pinball games, TV/VCR and picnic area, fitness room, and wireless internet.
-Other amenities include an outdoor swimming pool with kiddie pool (mid-May through mid-October, weather permitting), four tennis courts (lighted for night play), boat launch ramp for small boats or windsurfers, soundfront pier and gazebo, half court basketball, playground, Oceanside parking within one block of the beach access, several stocked ponds for fishing, and planned activities for children.
+The private resort of Monteray Shores offers a full package of amenities including a clubhouse with fax, Xbox, TV/VCR and picnic area, fitness room, and wireless internet.
+Other amenities include an outdoor swimming pool with kiddie pool (mid-May through mid-October, weather permitting), four tennis courts, boat launch ramp for small boats or windsurfers, soundfront pier and gazebo, half court basketball, playground, Oceanside parking within one block of the beach access, and planned activities for children.

 The community of Crown Point offers private tennis courts, swimming pool, and picnic grounds.
 Homes in this area are just a short walk or bike ride to Monteray Plaza and Timbuck II shopping centers.
 And the wide flat beaches are perfect for the beach glass and shell collectors in your family.